-7.9.1 Instruction time
+7.9.1.
+Instruction time

 Providing instruction in formal classroom settings accounts for a large portion of public investment in education.
 Countries make various choices about the duration of compulsory education, the overall amount of time devoted to instruction and which subjects are compulsory.
 These choices reflect national and/or regional priorities and preferences concerning what material students should be taught and at what age.
 Countries usually have statutory or regulatory requirements regarding hours of instruction.
 These are most often stipulated as the minimum number of hours of instruction a school must offer, and are based on the understanding that sufficient instruction time is required for good learning outcomes.
 Matching resources with students' needs and making optimal use of time are central to education policy.
-Teachers' salaries, institutional maintenance and provision of other educational resources constitute the main costs of education.
-The length of time during which these resources are made available to students (as partly shown in this indicator) is an important factor in determining how funds for education are allocated.
+Teachers' salaries, institutional maintenance and provision of other educational resources are made available to students (as partly shown in this indicator) is an important factor in determining how funds for education are allocated.

-Instruction time refers to the number of hours per year of the compulsory and non-compulsory part of the curriculum that students are entitled to receive in public schools.
+Instruction time refers to the number of hours per year of the compulsory and noncompulsory part of the curriculum that students are entitled to receive in public schools.